Free Kick in Soccer Explained: Laws of the game

 Yes, a player can take a free kick quickly to confuse opponents and catch them off guard.
 If the other team does not create a wall fast enough and stand in front of the ball once the referee whistles for a foul, the attacking team can take the free kick quickly.

 If the team that committed the foul stands in front of the ball, the team that got fouled will not have a clear chance to take a free kick quickly.
-If this happens the free kick taker will have to ask for a wall and the referee stops play to allow the wall to set up properly.
+If this happens, the free-kick taker will have to ask for a wall, and the referee will stop play to allow the wall to set up properly.

 What is the difference between a penalty kick and a free kick?

-A penalty kick and a free kick are both ways to restart the field of play if a foul is committed but they are awarded in different areas of the field.
-A penalty kick is awarded four serious offenses that happen inside the penalty box while direct free kicks are awarded for offenses that happen outside the box.
+A penalty kick and a free kick are both ways to restart the field of play after a foul, but they are awarded in different areas of the field.
+A penalty kick is awarded for four serious offenses that happen inside the penalty box, while direct free kicks are awarded for offenses that happen outside the box.

 An indirect free kick can happen inside the penalty box for minor offenses.